antonio24073/docker-traefik-localhost-multi-containers-example/README.md

 - join a docker swarm
 - run `sh deploy.sh` in the base folder
 - open ports like traefik in you firewall
-- point the domains to your ip
+- point the domains to your ip (get your ip with `ip a` command)

 ```
 192.168.0.1   adminer.local
 192.168.0.1   mautic.local
 192.168.0.1   n8n.local
 192.168.0.1   wordpress.local